Posts Tagged ‘star trek’

 1. Life by Richard Fortey

-I bought this whilst on holiday in Tennessee visiting [info]gleet and [info]littlebun so it reminds me of a great time as well as being a great book.
+I bought this whilst on holiday in Tennessee visiting and so it reminds me of a great time as well as being a great book.
 Fortey takes a look at the history of life on Earth from the moment if started to the dawn of human history.
 Richard Dawkins did the same trip backwards in The Ancestor’s Tale but for me Fortey’s book is more engaging.

 2. Ships of the Star Fleet, Volume One